Youssef1313/MTPSharding/docs/Design.md

 ### Orchestrator not yet exposed

+As MTP orchestrator is not yet publicly exposed, a possible idea is for the test app entry point to recognize `--batch-count` command-line, and go through different code path.
+Instead of running the test app normally, we go to a code path that will discover tests, and run multiple test apps with uid filters.
+We have three situations to consider:

+#### Running as normal executable or via dotnet test pipe protocol

+When running as a normal executable, the entry point could build a "fake" test framework that runs.
+We run the child processes for batching with `--batch-pipe`, and the child processes communicate back test results to the "fake" test framework.
+The fake test framework responsibility is then to only report the reuslts received via pipe.

+When running with dotnet test pipe protocol, we do the same.
+We run a "fake" test framework that child processes communicate with.
+The child processes, however, won't be passed the dotnet test pipe.
+Only the "parent" process will communicate with dotnet test.

+#### Running in Json RPC server mode

+This is not going to be supported, at least for now.

-As MTP orchestrator is not yet publicly exposed, initiation of run will be done via a dotnet tool.
+initiation of run will be done via a dotnet tool.
 The dotnet tool will play the role of an "orchestrator".
 It will then start the test apps with `--batching-pipe` command-line option, which then causes the individual running test apps to communicate information back to the orchestrator.

+### Summary

+1. User runs `dotnet test --batch-count <number>` (or runs the exe directly with `--batch-count <number>`)
+2. Test app entry point detects `--batch-count`, builds and runs a fake test framework that communicates via pipes.
+3. Test app entry point starts doing discovery (via pipe protocol).
+4. Test app entry point splits the received test node uids.
+5. Test app entry point starts child processes with `--batch-pipe` and `--filter-uid`, and doesn't pass the original dotnet test pipe (if originally run with dotnet test pipe protocol)
+6. The actual test hosts will recognize `--batch-pipe`, and will have a data consumer that forwards relevant information via pipe to the fake test framework.
+This information possible include test results and attachments (anything else?).